To put an end to coronavirus pandemic, priest beheads a man in Odisha

 According to police, a 55-year-old was beheaded in the premises of the temple on Wednesday night.
 The police also identified the accused as Sansari Ojha, a priest at Goddess Brahmani temple in Bandhahuda, Cuttack.

-It is reportedly said that Ojha was ordered to carry out the beheading the the goddess in order to bring an end to the pandemic.
+It is reportedly said that Ojha was ordered to carry out the beheading by the goddess in order to bring an end to the pandemic.
 On Wednesday night, as the victim Saroj Kumar Pradhan visited the temple and began to offer his prayers to the goddess, Ojha came up from behind and chopped Pradhan's neck off with a scythe.

 Coronavirus outbreak: India records another spike in number of positive cases; Death toll over 4,500